wmaben/devops-interview-questions/k8s/k8s.md

 ```

 **Custom Controller with Kubebuilder:**

+Kubebuilder is a framework for building Kubernetes operators in Go.
+It scaffolds the boilerplate — CRD generation, RBAC manifests, controller wiring — and lets you focus on writing the reconcile function.
+The reconcile function receives a request (containing the namespace/name of the changed object), fetches the current state, compares it to desired state, takes corrective action, and updates the status.
+The `ctrl.Result` return value controls re-queue behavior — returning `RequeueAfter: 5m` means the controller will check again in 5 minutes even without new events, ensuring eventual consistency.

 ```go
 // Reconcile function — called whenever object changes func (r *MyAppReconciler) Reconcile(ctx context.Context, req ctrl.Request) (ctrl.Result, error) {